otrv4/otrv4/otrv4.md

 ### Prekey Profile Expiration and Renewal

 Before the prekey profile expires, the user must publish an updated prekey profile with a new expiration date.
+This expiration date is defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.

 The client establishes the frequency of expiration and when to publish (before the current Prekey Profile expires).
 Note that this can be configurable.
 A recommended value is one week.

 ### Create a Prekey Profile Signature